Exolarp/ExodusLarpX/README.md

 Step 1.
-Extract the rar to a folder
+Download the ZIP file for Exolarp.
 Step 2.
 Open and run ExoLarp.exe
 Step 3.
 Click F1 While the app is open to open the gui that will let you type the amount of crypto you want in that sub category.
 Step 4 Done.

+         KEEP IN MIND, THIS IS STILL IN DEVELOPEMENT AND MAY BE DOWN AT THE MOMENT.